aavishkar6/Recommendo/README.md

 ## Research Topics

-* (4 points) Include some sort of movie API to get the data.
+* (2 points) Include some sort of movie API to get the data.
   * I am looking to include some kind of movie API to query the movie and store it in the database.
 I will not be storing all of the movies in the database.
 * (4 points) Perform client side validation using jQuery.
   * I want to perform client-side form validation using jquery plugin.
 * (4 points) Recommendation algorithm.
   * I am looking into implemeting some sort of recommender system that recommends movies to the user.
+* (2 points) Include Boostrap for Css framework
+  * I have edited and included bootstrap for css framework.

 ## [Link to Initial Main Project File](app.mjs)